Architecture of Russia: Novgorod

-The Cathedral of St George of Yuriev Monastery was commissioned in 1119 by Prince Vsevolod of Pskov and is another example of one of these princely churches.
+The Cathedral of St. George of Yuriev Monastery was commissioned in 1119 by Prince Vsevolod of Pskov and is another example of one of these princely churches.
 The architect was known as Master Peter, one of the few architects who have been recorded at this time in Russia.
 The exterior is characterized by narrow windows and double-recessed niches, which proceed in a rhythm across the façade; the interior walls reach a height of 20 m.
 Its pillars are closely spaced, emphasizing the height of the vaulted ceilings.
 The interior was covered in frescoes from the prince's workshops, including some of the rarest Russian paintings of the time.

-Three more churches show the style of the princely churches created during this time: the Cathedral of St Nicholas in Iaroslav Court (1113), the Church of the Nativity of the Virgin at Antoniev Monastery (1117-1119), and the Church of John the Baptist in Petriatin Courty (1127–30).
+Three more churches show the style of the princely churches created during this time: the Cathedral of St. Nicholas in Yaroslav's Court (1113), the Church of the Nativity of the Virgin at Antoniev Monastery (1117–1119), and the Church of John the Baptist in Petriatin Courty (1127–1130).
 Several characteristics are present in the churches, and they draw a more simplistic form of that of the Cathedral of St Sophia.

 After the Mongols invaded, Novgorod suffered less than its counterpart Kiev.
 Construction of masonry churches, however, stalled for several years.
 After relations with the new Mongol overlords stabilized in the mid to late fourteenth century, there was a revival in architectural style and innovation in Novgorod and a resurgence in masonry church construction.
 The first of these churches was the Church of St Nicholas at Lipno (1292), located in the southeast of Novgorod.
 While small in size (10mx10m) it had several features which were novel and used in the masonry churches constructed after.
 The church was badly damaged during World War II.
 The following churches of Novgorod (such as the Church of the Transfiguration on Ilyina Street, built in 1374), are steep-roofed and roughly carved; and several contain medieval frescoes.

 The secular architecture of Kievan Rus' has rarely survived.
 Until the 20th century only the Golden Gates of Vladimir, despite much 18th-century restoration, could be regarded as an authentic monument of the pre-Mongol period.
-During the 1940s, archaeologist Nikolai Voronin discovered the well-preserved remains of Andrei Bogolyubsky's palace in Bogolyubovo (dating from 1158 to 1165).
+During the 1940s, archaeologist Nikolai Voronin discovered the well-preserved remains of Andrey Bogolyubsky's palace in Bogolyubovo (dating from 1158 to 1165).